Green borscht is a traditional Ukrainian sorrel soup. This classic Ukrainian recipe has many variations, the one with spinach is my favorite

 How to make Ukrainian green borscht

-Then put frozen spinach in the same frying pan (you do not need to defrost it first).
-If using fresh spinach, cut into medium strips and add straight to the frying pan
+4. Next, add the frozen spinach directly to the same frying pan (no need to defrost it beforehand).
+If using fresh spinach, chop it and add it directly to the frying pan.

-After 5 minutes, add chopped chives, salt, pepper and cook for another 3-4 minutes under the lid
+6. After the initial 5 minutes, add the chopped chives, salt, and pepper to the mixture.
+Continue cooking under the lid for an additional 3-4 minutes.

-Add the spinach and sour cream mixture to the broth with meat and potatoes and bring to a boil
+8. Combine the spinach and sour cream mixture with the broth containing meat and potatoes.
+Bring the mixture to a boil.

 FAQ

-This spinach soup is delicious not only freshly made.
-The next day it gets even tastier!
-Store it in an airtight container in the fridge for up to 3 days.
+This spinach soup is not only delicious when freshly made, but it actually becomes even tastier the next day!
+To preserve its flavors, simply store it in an airtight container in the fridge for up to 3 days.

-This soup freezes very well.
-Place it into double zipper freezer bags and store it for up to 3 months.
-Please note: don’t add a hard-boiled egg to the green borscht that you plan to freeze.
-When necessary, take the soup out of the freezer, defrost it and warm it up.
-Add a hard-boiled egg and a spoonful of sour cream.
+Absolutely!
+To do so, transfer it into double zipper freezer bags and store it for up to 3 months.
+However, please note that if you plan to freeze the green borscht, it’s best to omit the addition of a hard-boiled egg.
+When necessary, simply remove it from the freezer, defrost it, and warm it up.
+Then, add a hard-boiled egg and a spoonful of sour cream for a delightful serving.
 Enjoy!

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.